Medically reviewed by Kristin Hall, FNP

 There’s no singular cause for erectile dysfunction.
 Instead, erection issues can be caused by a range of different factors, from physical ones like cardiovascular health issues, to psychological ones like performance anxiety, depression or potentially even overuse of pornography.

-If you have erectile dysfunction in your 20s, working out the cause can help you more effectively treat your ED and improve your sexual performance.
+If you have erectile dysfunction or sudden erectile dysfunction in your 20s, working out the cause can help you more effectively treat your ED and improve your sexual performance.
 We’ve listed some of the common causes of ED below, with information on how each one can affect your erectile health.

 Erections are all about healthy blood flow.
 If you have high blood pressure (hypertension), you may have an elevated risk of developing erectile dysfunction due to the damage that long-term high blood pressure can have on your blood vessels.